 There is nothing in place to prevent the establishment of dishonest or fraudulent projects.
 So, as a community, we should work to educate ourselves and others, so we know how to distinguish between real breakthroughs and junk or danger.
 We strive to do that with this article.
 What will you do?
 (You could share this piece, perhaps?)

 The following safety measures can be useful.
 Ensuring your private key stays private by not disclosing it to anyone.
-Even if the other person is a group administrator or project team member.
-Also, never keep a considerable amount of crypto online.
+Even if the other person is a group administrator or project team member, also, a considerable amount of crypto should never be kept online.
 Always store your tokens offline or in a hardware wallet.
 Finally, avoid clicking on all unknown website URLs—especially when they are airdropped randomly.

 3. How do you spot scams in decentralized finance DeFi?

-One method a con artist might profit from fraud is to inflate the token price while amassing a sizable position, then tossing it on the market.
+One method a con artist might profit from fraud is to inflate the token price while amassing a sizable position, and then tossing it on the market.
 As they say, anything that looks too good probably is.
 So always, DYOR.
-That’s the only way to spot a scam.
-That, and (re)reading this article.
+That’s the only way to spot a scam—that, and (re)reading this article.

 4. How do I protect my DeFi wallet?